emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Very unique UI, lots of user-settings, one of the best. ✔️
 1. Site allows you to add, search and adjust subtitles. ✔️
 1. It has movies, show and anime. ✔️
-1. It has watchlists and continue watching. ✔️
+1. It has watchlists and continue watching, and you can login to sync them across devices. ✔️
 1. It has a recommendations, collections, and an AI. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️